MicrosoftDocs/VBA-Docs/api/overview/line-control.md

 ## Remarks

-You can use **Border Width** to change the line width.
-You can use **Border Color** to change the color of the border or make it transparent.
+Use **Border Width** to change the line width.
+Use **Border Color** to change the color of the border or make it transparent.
 You can change the line style (dots, dashes, and so on) of the border by using the **[BorderStyle](https://msdn.microsoft.com/library/1DDF622C-B1C4-009B-06DF-0A6BC819B367%28Office.15%29.aspx)** property.

 ## See also